Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Proof of the Main Theorem

 \begin{prop} Assume $f: Y \to X$ is a three-point $G$-cover defined over $\ol{K_0}$ where $G$ has a cyclic $p$-Sylow subgroup $P$ with $m_G=|N_G(P)/Z_G(P)| = 2$ and $p \ne 3$.
 Suppose that exactly one of the three branch points of $f$ has prime-to-$p$ branching index.
 Then the stable model of $f$ can be defined over a finite extension $K/K_0$ such that the $n$th higher ramification groups for the upper numbering for (the Galois closure of) $K/K_0$ vanish.
 In particular, $f$ can be defined over such a $K$.
 Thus the $n$th higher ramification group for the upper numbering for the field of moduli of $f$ relative to $K_0$ vanishes. \end{prop}

 We mention that, because $m_G = 2$, the stable reduction of $f$ is monotonic (Proposition \ref{Pmonotonic}).

 We first deal with the case where there is one primitive tail $\ol{X}_b$, but no new \'{e}tale tails.
 Then the vanishing cycles formula (\ref{Evancycles}) shows that $\sigma_b = 1$.
 Furthermore, we claim that $m_{G^{aux}} = 1$.
 If this were not the case, then the strong auxiliary cover would have Galois group $G^{str} \cong \ints/p^{\nu} \rtimes \ints/2$, for some $\nu \leq n$, but only one branch point with prime-to-$p$ branching index.
-Then quotienting out by $\ints/p^{\nu}$ would yield a contradiction.
+Then taking the quotient by $\ints/p^{\nu}$ would yield a contradiction.

 Since we are assuming that the stable reduction of $f$ has no new tails, the auxiliary cover $f^{aux}: Y^{aux} \to X$ is branched at either two or three points.
-If it is branched at three points, we conclude using \cite[Proposition 4.15]{Ob:fm} that the stable model of $f^{aux}$ (which is the modified stable model) is defined over some $K$ such that the $n$th higher ramification groups of the extension $K/K_0$ vanish.
+If it is branched at three points, we conclude using \cite[Proposition 7.15]{Ob:fm} that the stable model of $f^{aux}$ (which is the modified stable model) is defined over some $K$ such that the $n$th higher ramification groups of the extension $K/K_0$ vanish.
 If $f^{aux}$ is branched at two points (without loss of generality, $0$ and $\infty$), it is a cyclic cover, and thus clearly defined over $K_n$.
 Furthermore, the points in the fiber above $1$ are defined over $K_n$.
 We conclude that the modified stable model of $f^{aux}$ is defined over $K_n$ (Remark \ref{Rmodifiedstable}).
 By \cite[IV, Corollary to Proposition 18]{Se:lf}, the $n$th higher ramification groups of $K_n/K_0$ vanish.
-By Lemma \ref{Laux2orig}, Proposition \ref{Pm2tau1} is true in this case. \\
+By Lemma \ref{Laux2orig}, Proposition \ref{Pm2tau1} is true in this case.

 We now come to the main case, where there is a new \'{e}tale tail $\ol{X}_b$ and a primitive tail $\ol{X}_{b'}$.
 We will assume for the remainder of \S\ref{Stauequals1} that $p \ne 3$ (although it is likely that the main result should hold in the case $p=3$, see Question \ref{Qgap}).